The Case of the Porcelain Doll

 1 The newspaper photographs showed a smiling girl, but that was only half the story.
 Annabelle's diary explained what really happened.
 This is what she wrote:

 3 I didn't like the school, and no one spoke to me except to slyly make fun of my frizzy black hair and thick glasses.
-I had heard the story of Rosalind, which gave me something to think about besides my rigorous schoolwork.
+I had heard the story of Rosalind, and it gave me something to think about besides my rigorous schoolwork.
 Rosalind seemed like an invisible friend because we had sadness in common.
 I needed a miracle to save my life at this horrible school.

 7 I decided to sneak away after I grabbed a plate of cheese and crackers and green grapes.
 I just love green grapes!
 I felt a bit nervous going down the hallway alone, but I didn't think the girl's ghost would cry during a party.
 As usual, I never looked at the row of portraits in the hall.
 I didn't ever want to see those people from long ago, especially Rosalind.
 I slipped into the library and was surprised to see a light on.
-Another girl in a pink satin party dress sat in a chair.
+Another girl in a pink party dress sat in a chair.
 We both smiled shyly.

-8 "Are you escaping that boring party too?
+8 "Are you escaping that boring party, too?
 I did because my parents are not here.
 There is no reason for me to be there," I said.

 9 "My parents aren't here, either," she confided.
 "I wanted to find a book to read, but instead, I found something better.
 Look!"